IdeasClinicUWaterloo/InnovationChallange_Guides/AI Companion/GUIDE.md

 The training file also must be formatted in a specific way that the trainer function can read.
 This format can be attained throuogh somthing like this, where the text between two characters is extracted and formatted.

-In [format_training_data.py]((https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/format_training_data.py), the text between "{" and "}" is saved into an array.
+In [format_training_data.py](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/format_training_data.py), the text between "{" and "}" is saved into an array.
 The value of the each array element is written into the new file alternating 'user input' (- -) and 'chat bot response'( -).

-Check out the provided example by running [format_training_data.py]([https://git.uwaterloo.ca/EngineeringIdeasClinic/healthhub/-/blob/master/](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/format_training_data.py) to format [health_training_data2.csv](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/health_training_data2.csv) into a useable training file
+Check out the provided example by running [format_training_data.py](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/format_training_data.py) to format [health_training_data2.csv](https://github.com/IdeasClinicUWaterloo/InnovationChallange_Guides/tree/main/AI%20Companion/Chatbot_code/health_training_data2.csv) into a useable training file.